 A good tent is one that’s a pleasure to spend time in and also one that’s quick and easy to set up and take down.
 For those reasons combined, it’s the Nemo Wagontop 4P that’s become my go-to shelter.
 Its external-pole, single-wall configuration keeps rain out as I erect it, which I’m now able to do in just a couple minutes.

-Once it’s up, the Wagontop forms a cube whose interior is 6.5 square feet.
+Once it’s up, the Wagontop forms a cube whose interior is 6.5 feet in every dimension.
 Unlike most other tents, that means you can stand in it as easily as you can lay down in it.
 Ventilation windows around the top perimeter keep the tent cool on summer nights and eliminate condensation issues that typically plague single-wall designs.
 They also retain privacy while open.

 Given its size and vertical-wall height, you’d think the Wagontop would be vulnerable to wind.
 But when I got caught in a windstorm during a group camping trip to Baja two years ago, my Wagontop was the only tent that survived the event unscathed.
 In those conditions, it actually fared better than smaller two-person backpacking tents, as well as traditional dome-style car-camping models.
 I still use the same tent today; it’s stood up incredibly well to both regular use and severe weather.